 Neither the SEC, NAREIT nor any other regulatory body has passed judgment on the acceptability of the adjustments we use to calculate FFO or MFFO.
 In the future, the SEC, NAREIT or another regulatory body may decide to standardize the allowable adjustments across the non-listed REIT industry and we would have to adjust our calculation and characterization of FFO or MFFO.

-The following table presents a reconciliation of net income (loss) to FFO and MFFO for the years ended December 31, 2020, 2019 and 2018 (in thousands, except per share data):
+The following table presents a reconciliation of net income to FFO and MFFO for the years ended December 31, 2021, 2020 and 2019 (in thousands, except per share data):